AyameKajou56/AyameKajou56.github.io/README.md

 - Discord: @JojosLover42

 ### Warnings:
 - This is all **FAKE** and is with virtual currency.
-I, AyameKajou56, the creator, am not responsible for anything that happens to any individual who plays this game,
+I, the creator, am not responsible for anything that happens to any individual who plays this game.
 - Progress does not save, soon it will though.
 Feel free to suggest stuff through email or discord!